Nikiel54/space-shooter-game/README.md

 # space-shooter-game
-Created an arcade pixel style space shooter game in PyGame.
+Created an arcade, pixel-style space shooter game in PyGame.